kxdekxde/nikke-physics-fixer/README.md

 ## Usage manually:

 1. Double-click the exe file "DOROPhysicsFixer.exe".
-2. Wait until the fixer finishes to process stuff, you will see the message "Press enter to continue" three times so just hit Enter until the Terminal window continues with the process.
+2. Wait until the fixer finishes to process stuff.
 3. You will see the message "Input character name to fix", write the character that you're fixing.
 For my example I'm fixing Naga physics using 2B free skin physics so I write Naga.
 Hit Enter.
 4. You will see another message "Input character skin number to fix", write the corresponding number (default is 00, skins are 01 to 04 depending on the skin).
 For my example I'm fixing default Naga physics so I write 00.
 Hit Enter.
 5. You will see the message "Input character name to use for the fix", write the character for the fix.
 For my example I'm fixing Naga physics using 2B free skin physics so I write 2B.
 Hit Enter.